HosseinSheikhi/ros2_ws/custom_msg_srv/README.md

-#custom_msg_srv
+# Custom_msg_srv pakage

-The custom messeges and services which I need to for this project is declared in this package
+The custom messeges and services which I need to for this project are declared in this package.

-##services
+## Services
 ### ImageBatch: a service to send a batch of images

+## Messeges